Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Conditioning of the Optimisation

 \section{Conditioning of the Optimisation}

-The convergence rate of variational optimisation algorithms slows considerably near a minimum, a problem governed by the local curvature of the residual function \citep{nocedal2006}.
-The goal of this section is to link this conditioning directly to the underlying flow dynamics and to demonstrate that the resolvent modes provide a basis optimally constructed to improve the conditioning of the optimisation problem.
+In the literature the convergence rate of variational optimisation algorithms slows considerably near a minimum, a problem governed by the local curvature of the residual function \citep{nocedal2006}.
 This curvature is characterized by the Hessian operator, which contains all second-derivative information at a point in optimisation space.
 The condition number of the Hessian measures the scale separation between the slowest and most rapid growth rates experienced by the objective when moving away from the minimum.
-A lower condition number implies improved convergence rates for gradient-based algorithms.
+A lower condition number implies improved convergence rates for gradient-based optimisation algorithms.
 A condition number of one signifies a perfectly quadratic local neighbourhood, while larger values indicate a long, narrow ``valley'', which impedes convergence.
-It will be shown that the resolvent basis effectively minimizes this condition number.
+The goal of this section is to link this conditioning directly to the underlying flow dynamics and to demonstrate that the resolvent modes provide a basis optimally constructed to improve the conditioning of the optimisation problem.

 The first step in the analysis is to derive a closed-form expression for the Hessian operator of the residual as defined in \eqref{eq:opt-prob}.
 To do this, first consider a minimum $\mathcal{R}[\bm{u}^*]=0$, with $\bm{u}^*$ denoting the flow field that solves the Navier-Stokes equations.
 Since $\bm{u}^*$ is a minimum of \eqref{eq:opt-prob} then we also know that $\delta\mathcal{R}/\delta\bm{u}^*=0$.
 Assume that $\bm{u}^*$ is an equilibrium.
 This does not change the content of the discussions that follow, only serving to simplify the mathematics by removing the need to use Floquet analysis.
 Adding an infinitesimal (potentially unsteady) perturbation to $\bm{u}^*$ in the direction $\bm{v}$, where $\bm{v}$ is incompressible and obeys a set of homogeneous boundary conditions similar to the local residual in \eqref{eq:adjoint-constraints}, and expanding in terms of a Taylor series, only retaining the second-order term, leads to the following relation